A Driving While Impaired (DWI) charge is controlled under N.C.G.S.§ 20-138.1 and essentially has two prongs.

 Prong Two: After having consumed significant alcohol

 The charge of DWI is an offense that has many legal, as well as social, ramifications.
 It is unlike any other charge in that the District Attorney’s Office does not negotiate pleas to a lesser offense.
 One reason for this may be the legal and social implications of such a charge.
-Finding the correct Raleigh DWI attorney is crucial in situations with DWI charges.
+Finding the correct DWI Attorney in Raleigh is crucial in situations with DWI charges.

 Contrary to what most people believe, it is not against the law to drink and drive in North Carolina; it is only against the law when you are driving appreciably impaired.
 In North Carolina, it is illegal to drive a motor vehicle after having consumed enough alcohol that you have an alcohol concentration of .08 or higher or while you are under the influence of an impairing substance (i.e. drugs – whether legal or illegal).
 This alcohol concentration can be determined by a breathalyzer test or blood test, depending on the circumstances.
 Like all criminal charges, the State has the high burden of proving its case beyond a reasonable doubt.
 Without an effective Raleigh DWI attorney, it is a challenge to defend against the State.